 What is Full-Bleed Printing

 This term refers to any artwork that extends to the edge of the page.
-Whether it’s a photo or background, if any artwork touches any edge of the final print, you need a bleed.
+Whether it’s a photo or background, if ink touches any edge of the final print, you need a bleed.
 Full-bleed refers to when artwork touches all four sides such as a colored background; partial-bleed is when only 1-3 edges are touched.

 Extend the Bleed

 - Keep all backgrounds and photos continuing past the intended edge of the page for 1/8th of an inch.

 - If your design software does not support bleed margins, make the file size 0.25″ larger than your final piece with the intention of the outer 0.125″ edges being trimmed off.